AnukeerthiReddy/Supervised_learning_Machine_Learning/Bank-customer-churn-prediction/README.md

-# Bank-customer-churn-prediction
+# Bank-customer-churn-prediction - BankingBros
+We aim to accomplish the follwowing through our study:
+* Identify and visualize the most important features contributing to Bank customer churn using ExpalinableAI(XAI)
+* Build a best performing prediction Machine Learning Model that will:
-ML project to predict if a bank customer will churn or not and identify important features which contribute to customer churn with Best performing model deployed using streamlit
+    * Classify if a customer will churn or not
+    * Preferable select the best performing model based on the probability to best identify the customer who will churn
+    * Explain the important features through SHAP(SHapely Additive exPlanations) Values
+    * Deploy the MLmodel using Streamlit for active usage by the consumers.